Home || FAQ || Why to measure temperature and relative humidity?

 Dry air leads to dry skin, itchy eyes, and irritated nasal passages.
 It can cause a bloody nose or an itchy throat and can aggravate symptoms of the common cold and some respiratory ailments.
 It also increases static electricity, which you feel in your clothes and hair and on furniture and carpeting.

-Dew point temperature The dew point is the temperature to which air must be cooled to become saturated with water vapour.
-When further cooled, the airborne water vapour will condense to form liquid water (dew).
+Dew point temperature The dew point is the temperature to which air must be cooled to become saturated with water vapor.
+When further cooled, the airborne water vapor will condense to form liquid water (dew).
 When air cools to its dew point through contact with a surface that is colder than the air, water will condense on the surface.
 The measurement of the dew point is related to humidity.
 A higher dew point means there will be more moisture in the air.

 Since temperature and relative humidity are basic parameters that determine the comfort and well-being of residents, most Sentera sensors can measure these.

 Ventilation in function of temperature and relative humidity level is interesting in rooms where large fluctuations in temperature or relative humidity regularly occur, such as kitchen or bathroom.
+Also outside temperature and relative humidity are important to measure before it enters the ventilation system and the building.

 Sentera provides innovative, easy-to-use control solutions for HVAC installations and ventilation systems.
 How to optimise your comfort, indoor air quality, safety and overall wellbeing?
 We have the answer!